 - Weekly writing workshops led by William, focusing on extracts from your novel.
 You will receive 3 group critiques – each of up to 1,000 words of your work – assessed in a workshop environment

 - Edited mark-ups of each of your weekly submissions

-- Sessions punctuated by takeaway practical exercises based around your own writing, each designed to improve your work and enhance its chances of being published
+- Sessions punctuated by takeaway practical advice based around your own writing, each designed to improve your work and enhance its chances of being published

 - The opportunity to give and receive constructive feedback on submitted work from your fellow students